subhadip001/comic-creator/README.md

 - Due to CORS policy the images may not be generated, In Backend API has be changed to allow CORS policy

+## Changes made

+- To avoid CORS policy error, I have used inference api of stabilityai/stable-diffusion-xl-base-1.0 instead of the api provided by the task

 ## Improvements Can Be Done